 - States with limited recognition are excluded from the mechanisms of international cooperation, stunting the development of these nations, leaving their citizens more vulnerable and less mobile than those elsewhere, and impeding effective international responses to issues of global concern such as climate change and public health emergencies;

-- At the national level, a failure to understand how to accomodate self-determination equally to all peoples leads to the exclusion and marginalization of segments of the population, leaving them more vulnerable to abuse and discrimination and, in the worst cases, violent repression.
+- At the national level, a failure to understand how to accommodate self-determination equally to all peoples leads to the exclusion and marginalization of segments of the population, leaving them more vulnerable to abuse and discrimination and, in the worst cases, violent repression.

 - In times of conflict, the international system cannot properly adjudicate or mediate between competing claims for self-determination, resulting in, at best, frozen conflicts, rather than long-term sustainable solutions for peace.